PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 Such implementations would not be able to update all NSEC or NSEC3 records in the zone instantly either.
 To aid these implementations, we additionally specify the following:

-> If an implementation cannot update all NSEC or NSEC3 TTLs after a SOA change immediately, it SHOULD endeavour to achieve this consistency in a reasonable time frame.
+> If an implementation cannot update all NSEC or NSEC3 TTLs after a SOA change immediately, it MUST still attempt to do so as soon as possible during the signing process.

 # Zone Operator Considerations